Title:Assistant Principal & Teacher of English as a Second Language

 In light of all of her accomplishments, Dr. Buchanan has been the recipient of numerous accolades during her tenure.
 She received the Distinguished Educator Award from Randolph County Schools in 2001 and 2002, having previously earned the Golden Eagle Award from Fairfax County Schools in 1996.
-Impressively, she was a Fulbright Scholar for the United States in Mexico as an instructor, in Argentina as a consultant to the National Inspector of English Teachers, and as a educational administrator in Scotland.
-One highlight of her career was when the creation of Friendship International, a club for immigrant students at South Lakes High School in Reston, Virginia.
+Impressively, she was a Fulbright Scholar for the United States in Mexico as an instructor, in Argentina as a consultant to the National Inspector General of English Teachers, and as an educational administrator in Scotland.
+One highlight of her career was the creation of Friendship International, a club for immigrant students at South Lakes High School in Reston, Virginia.
 Although the club did not garner much attention initially, it had accrued popularity by its second year of existence.

 The proud mother of one daughter, Dr. Buchanan enjoys poetry, quilting, traveling and watching live theater in her spare time.
 In her retirement, she lives in France and delights in working with her grandchildren to help them achieve bilingual fluency.

 For more information, please visit: